leolorenzoluis/playingastro/src/content/blogs/skeptcisim-with-ai.md

 The key difference with AI this time is that it is more likely to act as a copilot rather than a complete replacement.
 Instead of replacing humans, AI has the potential to augment human intelligence and skills, leading to a more efficient and harmonious working environment.
 By automating repetitive tasks and offering valuable insights, AI allows humans to focus on more creative and complex aspects of their work.

-In conclusion, the fear that AI will entirely replace humans in the job market is not unprecedented.
+The fear that AI will entirely replace humans in the job market is not unprecedented.
 History has shown that new technologies have often led to new opportunities rather than widespread unemployment.
 While AI may automate certain tasks, it is more likely to serve as a copilot, enhancing human capabilities and decision-making.
 As we embrace the potential of AI, it is crucial to consider it as a tool to improve productivity and quality of life, rather than a force of displacement.
 By doing so, we can harness the true potential of AI to create a better and more prosperous future for all.